An evil protagonist’s concept is a long-standing issue for those with a belief system based on mythological dualism.

 Is he both able and willing?
 Then whence cometh evil?

 Is he neither able nor willing?
-Then why call him God? ― Epicurus
+Then why call him God?” ― Epicurus (2)

 We know attempts at rationalizing this contradiction as theodicy.
 That is an argument in defense of God’s goodness despite the existence of evil.
 But, maintaining this paradox requires a range of additional theological arguments.
-One needs a way to explain, compartmentalize, or minimize this paradox.
-Thinking about it leads back to conclusions of Epicurus.
-And, this is unacceptable, but a logical conclusion, which is incompatible with Western Organized Religion’s theology.
+One needs a way to explain or minimize this paradox.
+Thinking about it leads back to the conclusions of Epicurus.
+He explained how the superstitions of a supreme being fall apart when exposed to logic.

 For more about this paradox, you’ll probably also want to check out approaching the subject of a higher power.